Himanshuchaurasia9/Web-Development-3.0/README.md

 For any queries or discussions, please feel free to:
 - Open an issue on GitHub.
-- Join our [Discussion Forum/Channel] for real-time collaboration.
+- Join our [WhatsApp Group/Community] for real-time collaboration.

 We’re looking forward to your contributions!